fiolj/sparta/doc/surf_collide.rst

 NOTE: give more details on how to do this?

-Note that *Vwall* must always be input as a value >= 0.0, meaning the surface is moving away from the incident particle.
+.. note:: *Vwall* must always be input as a value >= 0.0, meaning the surface is moving away from the incident particle.
 For example, in the z-dimension, if the upper box face is assigned *Vwall*, it is moving upward.
 Similarly if the lower box face is assigned *Vwall*, it is moving downward.

 --------------

+.. _surf-collide-transparent:

 The *transparent* style simply allows particles to pass through the surface without altering the particle properties.

 This is useful for tallying flow statistics.
 The surface elements must have been flagged as transparent when they were read in, via the :ref:`command-read-surf` and its transparent keyword.
 The :ref:`command-compute-surf` will tally fluxes differently for transparent surf elements.
 The :ref:`howto-transparent-surface` doc page provides an overview of transparent surfaces.
 See those doc pages for details.

 --------------

+.. _surf-collide-vanish:

 The *vanish* style simply deletes any particle which hits the surface.